Signaletic operads: Preliminaries

 \end{remark}

-The standardization clearly defines a bijection from the set of $k$-permutations of degree $m$ to the set of $k$-monotone permutations of~$[mk]$, \ie permutations~$\sigma$ of~$[mk]$ such that the letters $ki, ki+1, \dots, k(i+1)-1$ appear form left to right in~$\sigma$ for all~${i \in [m]}$.
-Equivalently, $\sigma$ appears in the $m$-iterated shifted shuffle (see \cref{def:shiftedShuffle}) of the identity permutation of degree~$k$.
+The standardization clearly defines a bijection from the set of $k$-permutations of degree $m$ to the set of $k$-monotone permutations of~$[mk]$, \ie permutations~$\sigma$ of~$[mk]$ such that the letters ${ki, ki+1, \dots, k(i+1)-1}$ appear in this particular order form left to right in~$\sigma$ for all~${i \in [m]}$.
+Equivalently, $\sigma$ appears in the $m$-iterated shifted shuffle product (see \cref{def:shiftedShuffle}) of the identity permutation of degree~$k$.
 Although we could work with monotone permutations, we believe that most statements are more natural on multipermutations.